kubevirt/user-guide/docs/latest_release_notes.md

 - Some changes as result of entering the CNCF sandbox (DCO check, FOSSA check, best practice badge)
 - Many bug fixes and improvements in several areas
 - CI: Introduced a OKD 4 test lane
-- CI: Many improved tests, resulting in less flakyness
+- CI: Many improved tests resulting in less flakiness

 ## v0.21.0